toddllm/wan2.1-movie-maker/README.md

 - `app.py`: Main Flask application
 - `run.sh`: Script to start the web interface
+- `test_server.sh`: Script to start a test server on a specified port
 - `enhance_prompts.py`: Script to enhance prompts
 - `batch_generate.py`: Script for batch processing
 - `templates/`: HTML templates for the web interface